Rajiv Bajaj takes dig at rivals for trying to create EVs out of thin air

 On a day when Bajaj Auto announced the return of its iconic Chetak brand in an electric avatar, the company's MD Rajiv Bajaj on Wednesday took a dig at rivals with different backgrounds for trying to create electric vehicles "out of thin air" with click of fingers.
 Terming his own company as "engineers who do our own work", he said Bajaj Auto's credibility of a rich past that gives it a solid foundation for the future in the EV space unlike others who have adopted a different approach.

-Without taking names, Bajaj directed his remarks to rivals, including Hero MotoCorp, Revolt Intellicorp and Kinetic Green.
+Without taking names of the rivals, Bajaj directed his remarks to rivals, including Hero MotoCorp, Revolt Intellicorp and Kinetic Green.
 "It seems like in our country there is a new electric vehicle launched everyday," Bajaj remarked here while unveiling Chetak e-scooter.

 He further said, "It is to our amazement how people who have spent their whole life making batteries or motors or just plain steel, suddenly want to put a coat on their stuff and manufacture electric vehicles as if it happens just with the click of your fingers, but at least they are manufacturers".
 The outspoken industry leader also had some harsh words for entrants who had not been related to the auto industry at all.